anton-shikov/HW_4/README.md

 ## Getting Started

-This tool allows you to assemble genomes and visualize De Bruin Graph in different ways and formats
+This tool allows you to assemble genomes and visualize De Bruin Graph in different types and formats.

 ### Prerequisites